 Work Day Definition

 Normal workday for Sergeants assigned to the Highway Patrol Division (excluding Traffic Enforcement Supervisor) is 9 hours with a paid meal period.
 (81/2 hours pay; ½ hour compensatory time).

-Normal workday for Sergeants assigned to all other divisions is 8 hours with a 1 hour unpaid lunch period.
+Sergeants assigned to Court Security, Criminal Investigations, and the Special Investigations Group will work 8 1⁄2 hour days.
+This will consist of 8 hours of straight pay and 1⁄2 hour of compensatory time for shift preparation.
+Sergeants assigned to every other division (except Patrol) will work an 8 hour day with no shift preparation pay.

 Section 3.
 Duty Trades